dougeby/IntuneDocs/InTuneDocs/DeployUse/ios-policy-settings-in-microsoft-intune.md

 1. In the [Microsoft Intune administration console](https://manage.microsoft.com), choose **Reports** &gt; **Noncompliant Apps Report**.

-2. Select the device groups that you would like to check, whether you want to check for compliant apps, noncompliant apps, or both, and then choose **View Report**.
+2. Select the device groups that you want to check, select whether you want to check for compliant apps, noncompliant apps, or both, and then choose **View Report**.

 #### How to specify URLs to app stores
 To specify an app URL in the compliant and noncompliant apps list, or in the **Select a managed app that will be allowed to run when the device is in kiosk mode** option (iOS only), use the following format:

-Using a search engine, find the app you want to use in the iTunes App Store and open the page for the app.
+1. Using a search engine, find the app that you want to use in the iTunes App Store and open the page for the app.

-Copy the URL of the page and use this as the URL to configure the compliant or noncompliant apps list or the app you want to run in kiosk mode.
+2. Copy the URL of the page and use this as the URL to configure the compliant or noncompliant apps list or the app that you want to run in kiosk mode.

 **Example:** Search for **Microsoft Word for iPad**.
 The URL that you use will be **https://itunes.apple.com/us/app/microsoft-word-for-ipad/id586447913?mt=8**.